 Start with a why – why is a specific training event occurring?

-Let’s use an example with an organization looking to increase the amount of deals they close.
+Let’s use an example of an organization looking to increase the amount of deals they close.

-If we break down the process, the hypothetical situation will look something like this:
+If we break down the process, this hypothetical sales situation will look something like this:

 The organization is not closing enough deals to make its revenue goals.